JMencius/LongBow/README.md

 ## Features
-1. Fast speed and low RAM usage due to CPU parallism, alignment-free.
+- Fast speed and low RAM usage due to CPU parallism, alignment-free.
-2. Good compatability : in theory compatabible with ONT basecalled data for almost all species, and all kinds of DNA (cDNA, cfDNA, mtDNA, cpDNA, metaDNA, etc.).
+- Good compatability : in theory compatabible with ONT basecalled data for almost all species, and all kinds of DNA (cDNA, cfDNA, mtDNA, cpDNA, metaDNA, etc.).
-3. User-friendly graphical website for quick search.
+- User-friendly graphical website (LongBowDB) for quick search.

 ## Installation